bradyberryessa/overtime-app/README.md

 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to managers for approval
-- Needs to be documented if employee did not log overtime
+- xNeeds to be documented if employee did not log overtime

 ## TODOS: